Co - Curricular

 Subject areas offer clubs to support learning, where students can get help with assignments and revise for assessments, as well as further develop their interest in a subject through fun activities and events.
 See the After School Co-Curricular Timetable and the Lunchtime Activities Timetable for the clubs that are currently available.

 Year 11 students are offered bespoke clubs for intervention in preparation for their GCSE examinations.
-The current after-school timetable for these interventions is here.
+The current after-school timetable for these booster sessions can be found here.